nbarbettini/little-aspnetcore-book/chapters/security-and-identity/authorization-with-roles.md

 ## Authorization with roles

-Roles are a common approach to authorization in web application.
-For example, you might have an Administrator role that allows administrators to see and manage all the users registered for your app, while normal users can only see their own information.
+Roles are a common approach to handling authorization and permissions in a web application.
+For example, you might have an Administrator role that allows admins to see and manage all the users registered for your app, while normal users can only see their own information.

-> Sidebar: Authorization is asking the question: "Do I have permission to do this?"
-It's distinct from authentication, which deals with whether the user is known (registered) or anonymous (a visitor without an account).

-When you wrote code to seed the database back in chapter 5, you created an administrator role and an admin account with that role.
-With that in place, you can create a new section of the site for administrators, and a policy that restricts it based on the current user's role.

 ### Add a Manage Users page

 First, create a new controller:

-**Controllers/ManageUsersController.cs**
+##### `Controllers/ManageUsersController.cs`

 ```csharp
 using System;